Aleksftw/weather_app/README.md

 ```

 ## Making calls to the REST endpoint
-Once the local server is running, the endpoint can be tested by making a request to the following URL
+Once the local server is running, the endpoint can be called by making a request to the following URL
 ```sh
 $ curl "localhost:8080/api/forecast/<CITY-OF-YOUR-CHOICE>"
 ```